Ghost is an open-source content management system for publishers and bloggers that makes writing and publishing online content easy.

 How to find the latest Ghost version?

-Ghost is open source, and the source code is publicly available on GitHub.
+Ghost is open source, with its source code publicly available on GitHub.

 When Ghost maintainers release a new version, they create an artifact of the source code for that release.

 You can browse the release pages to view all the versions released since the beginning.
-Still, since we are interested in the latest one, the first item on the list is the latest because the releases are sorted by release date in descending order.
+Since we are interested in the latest item, the first item on the list is the latest, as the releases are sorted by release date in descending order.

-From the picture above picture, the latest Ghost version is 5.105.
+From the picture above, the latest Ghost version is 6.19.1

 Wrap up

-The second method is great for seeing the Ghost version of the other website, but I would recommend the first as it is more accurate.
-Meta tags can change in no time or can be removed by Ghost maintainers, yet showing the Ghost version in administration is state-of-the-art in building SaaS.
+The second method is useful for viewing the Ghost version of the other website, but I recommend the first because it is more accurate.
+Meta tags can change at any time or be removed by Ghost maintainers, yet showing the Ghost version in the administrator space is more common in the SaaS world.